If you feel like it’s hard to figure out if some of your clothes and accessories are out of style, it’s because it is!

 Unfortunately, there is no one-size-fits-all checklist or guide to follow.

-So I tend to shy away from a broad conversation about it.
-It’s been my experience that when you tell someone their clothes are dated (only, of course, after being asked to), you can still hurt their feelings.
+So I tend to shy away from a broad conversation about it because it’s been my experience when you tell someone their clothes are dated (only after being asked), you can still hurt their feelings.

 In the past, when I have offered solicited advice, it turns into a debate that I don’t want to engage in.

-If 1 + 1 = 2, then dated clothes do not equal modern, current style.
+Dated clothes do not equal modern, current style.

 It’s as simple as that.

-Yes, you might have one or two pieces that you’ve had for a decade or two, and they still look great.
-These are the exception and should not be the expectation.
+Yes, you might have one or two pieces that you’ve had for a decade or two, and they still look great on you.

-And, this is perhaps the biggest issue; the longer you look at something, the less likely you’ll be able to notice the subtle details that are aging your piece, hence, why having a second set of eyes is so important.
+And this is perhaps the biggest issue; the longer you look at something, the less likely you’ll be able to notice the subtle details that are aging your piece, hence, why having a second set of eyes is so important.